evmcnb/quartz/content/Pearls/Substance Misuse Disorder.md

 Outpatient [[Full/Counselling]] (addiction clinic), long-term therapeutic communities, etc

+> [!warning] Mental Capacity/Health Act
+> Cannot use addiction as a mental health justification for best interests or sectioning

 ## [[Pearls/Alcohol Dependence]]

 Anything up to 14 units a week spread over 3 days or more is okay.
 Need to differentiate from hazardous drinking, harmful drinking, and alcohol dependence.